weaviate/weaviate-io/developers/weaviate/tutorials/wikipedia.md

 If using the Docker option, make sure to select "With Modules" (instead of standalone), and the `text2vec-openai` module when using the Docker configurator, at the "Vectorizer & Retriever Text Module" step.
 At the "OpenAI Requires an API Key" step, you can choose to "provide the key with each request", as we'll do so in the next section.
 :::

 ## Connect to the instance and OpenAI

-To pave the way for using OpenAI later when querying, let's make sure we provide the OpenAI API key to the client.
+Add the OpenAI API key to the client so you can use the OpenAI vectorizer API when you send queries to Weaviate.

 import ProvideOpenAIAPIKey from '/_includes/provide-openai-api-key-headers.mdx'

 <ProvideOpenAIAPIKey />

 ## Create the schema